dgburr/MMM-EventProxy/README.md

 # MMM-EventProxy

 ## Synopsis
-`MMM-EventProxy` is a MagicMirror² Module which can be used to create custom notifications which can trigger one or more other notifications.
+`MMM-EventProxy` is a MagicMirror² Module which can be used to create custom notifications which can trigger multiple notifications or shell commands.

 ## Usage Scenario

-Many MagicMirror² modules can be configured to send a notification event when a certain criteria is met.
-However, in some scenarios it may be desirable to send more than one notification when this criteria is met.  `MMM-EventProxy` can be used to achieve this.
+Many MagicMirror² modules can be configured to send a notification event whenever a specific criteria is met.
+However, in some scenarios it may be desirable to do trigger multiple additional notifications or execute shell commands when this criteria is met.  `MMM-EventProxy` can be used to achieve this.

 ## Configuration

-Configuration of `MMM-EventProxy` is relatively straight-forward:
+Configuration of `MMM-EventProxy` is relatively straight-forward.
+Simply define a list of custom events to listen to and specify the notifications and/or commands which should be triggered whenever the notification is received:
 ````javascript
 {
     module: 'MMM-EventProxy',